 In this section, we consider solving the following unconstrained optimization problem on a Riemannian manifold ${\cal M}$:

-where $f \colon {\mathbb{R}^n} \to \mathbb{R}$ is continuously differentiable on ${\mathbb{R}^n}$.
-Moreover, we provide a prototype algorithm to solve problem~\eqref{UNPonM}.
-To this end, we prepare some existing concepts and techniques associated with Riemannian optimization.
+where $f \colon {\mathbb{R}^n} \to \mathbb{R}$ is continuously differentiable in ${\mathbb{R}^n}$.
+Moreover, we provide a prototype algorithm to solve Problem~\eqref{UNPonM}.
+To this end, we review some existing concepts and techniques associated with Riemannian optimization.

-First, the optimality condition for \eqref{UNPonM} is given as follows. \begin{definition} We say that $x \in {\cal M}$ satisfies the first-order necessary condition for problem~\eqref{UNPonM} if $\grad f(x) = 0$.
-Moreover, we call a point $x \in {\cal M}$ that satisfies $\grad f(x) = 0$ a stationary point. \end{definition} If problem~\eqref{UNPonM} is convex, then the optimality condition $\grad f(x) = 0$ becomes a sufficient condition for optimality.
-Most existing optimization methods for Riemannian optimization have been developed for finding a stationary point.
+First, the optimality condition for \eqref{UNPonM} is as follows: \begin{definition} We say that $x \in {\cal M}$ satisfies the first-order necessary condition for Problem~\eqref{UNPonM} if $\grad f(x) = 0$.
+Moreover, we call a point $x \in {\cal M}$ that satisfies $\grad f(x) = 0$ a stationary point. \end{definition} Most existing optimization methods for Riemannian optimization problems as well as Euclidean ones are developed to find a stationary point.
 The purpose of the prototype algorithm described in this section is also to find a stationary point.